One Oregon Coast Spot Has a Wild and a Calm Face

 The south jetty of the Nehalem Bay, at Rockaway Beach's Manhattan Beach, is a cozy, calm and yet paradoxically dramatic spot on the Oregon coast.
-It’s also off the beaten path enough that you won’t find many others there, leaving the beach to just you as the lone inhabitant quite often.
+It’s also off the beaten path enough that you won’t find many others there, quite often leaving the beach to just you as the lone inhabitant.

 It all starts at the parking lot – if you can find it.
 Indeed, as you reach the northern end of Rockaway and head into that mass of trees that encircles the inner area of Nehalem Bay, there’s a huge sign that says Manhattan Beach.
 But even from this access point, it’s a little hard to find.
 It’s easy to get lost in the neighborhood of homes here.

 The parking lot is an unassuming gravel patch, sort of stuck in a kind of corner at the bend of a roadway.
 The dunes here continually spill over onto the parking area, perhaps in an attempt to hide it from the public.
 It’s entirely possible this beach wants to be left alone.

 You have to walk a bit further to get to the beach, and often over an intense labyrinth of huge driftwood that dominate the landscape.
 They sometimes don’t want you to pass, either, providing numerous obstacles.